santoshbt/genai-rag-assessment/README.md

       - It finds synonyms and handles paraphrasing
       - It is a fallback when BM25 (Keyword search) is empty
       - It acts as a primary source of text corpus to keyword search (BM25)
+      - This application runs chroma db in local, hence no api key is required.

 6) BM25 - Sparse Indexing
       - It is the keyword matching for simple queries